Milton Mouse: Lawsuit

 On January 28, 1931, Walt Disney saw The Office Boy at the Orpheum Theater in Los Angeles, and took umbrage at the flagrant use of his characters.
 Disney filed suit against the Van Beuren Corporation in March of 1931, charging them with copyright infringement.
 Disney sought an injunction to keep Van Beuren from using characters "in any variation so nearly similar as to be mistaken" for Mickey and Minnie Mouse, and alleged that the mouse was portrayed in a "jerky and amateurish style, ugly, unattractive and lacking in personality."
 A United Press wire service story noted that Mickey and Minnie had been copyrighted in 1928 by Disney, and alleged that Van Beuren had made one million dollars from their use of the ersatz mouse.

 On April 30, 1931, a temporary court injunction was filed against the Van Beuren company, charging with character infringement.

 In court, Van Beuren argued that Milton Mouse had appeared in films as early as 1921, and therefore pre-dated Mickey.
 Disney's lawyers held that the Van Beuren mice were redesigned to look exactly like Mickey and Minnie after the pair had become famous.
 Several animators filed affidavits to address the proposed infringement.

 In August of 1931, Federal Judge George Cosgrave ruled that Disney's copyright had been infringed, and prohibited Milton's creators from "employing or using or displaying the pictorial representation of 'Mickey Mouse' or any variation there so nearly similar as to be calculated to be mistaken for or confused with said pictorial representation of 'Mickey Mouse'."

 The parties finally decided to settle the lawsuit on September 2, 1931.
 Despite the claims that Van Beuren had profited on the use of Mickey's image, the Disney studio simply asked Van Beuren to stop making any further cartoons featuring Milton and Rita.
 Roy O. Disney later said: "We just stopped him.
 That's all we were out to do.
 We didn't ask any damages.
 We even let him finish marketing his pictures.
 We wanted to establish our right.
 That's what we were after.
 To establish a copyright like that is a big thing and that's an important thing to do."

 Milton Mouse wasn't the only cartoon character of the time to copy Mickey's look; in 1931, former Disney employees Hugh Harman and Rudolf Ising introduced a character named Foxy, a fox character who looked very much like Mickey but with slightly pointed ears and a fluffy tail.
-Foxy and his Minnie-lookalike girlfriend appeared in three 1931 cartoons: Lady, Play Your Mandolin!, Smile, Darn Ya, Smile! and One More Time.
+Foxy and his Minnie-lookalike girlfriend appeared in three 1931 Merrie Melodies cartoons produced by Harman-Ising Productions: Lady, Play Your Mandolin!, Smile, Darn Ya, Smile! and One More Time.
 Walt Disney personally asked Ising to stop using the lookalike character, and Ising acquiesced.

 Selected filmography

-The following are the Milton Mouse shorts produced after the Mickey Mouse-resembling redesign:
+The following are the Milton Mouse shorts produced: